CDCgov/ReportVision/.github/README.md

 Optional Inputs:

-- `storage-account-name`: When deploying a demo environment, you will need to use the unique Azure Storage Account name that was created and Terraform applied here.
+- `storage-account-name`: After deploying a demo environment from `deploy-dev.yml`, you will need to use the unique Azure Storage Account name that was created here.

 ## Build and deploy the ReportVision's OCR-API only

 Just like with the frontend, we needed a way to refresh the OCR-API without having to re-apply Terraform and deploying the frontend.
-With `build-deploy-ocr.yml` we can build and publish a new OCR-API Docker image or we can use an already registered OCR-API Docker image.
-Once the Docker image is ready to go it will deploy it to an already running Azure App-Service Webapp.
+With `build-deploy-ocr.yml`, we can either build and publish a new OCR-API Docker image or we can use an already registered OCR-API Docker image.
+The OCR-API Docker images are located here: https://github.com/CDCgov/ReportVision/pkgs/container/reportvision-ocr-api.
+Once the Docker image is ready to go it will deploy it to the selected environments Azure App-Service Webapp.

 **Note**: Using an already registered Docker image will be MUCH faster than waiting for a new one to be built.